 3) The Book of Disquiet Archive

-Carried out by the Centre of Portuguese Literature at the University of Coimbra, edited by Miguel Portela, this digital archive is intended to be a collaborative project to edit and read Pessoa´s most read prose book in the world, The Book of Disquiet, partially published from 1913 onwards by its author and published as a book in 1982 for the first time.
+Carried out by the Centre of Portuguese Literature at the University of Coimbra, edited by Manuel Portela, this digital archive is intended to be a collaborative project to edit and read Pessoa´s most read prose book in the world, The Book of Disquiet, partially published from 1913 onwards by its author and published as a book in 1982 for the first time.
 This very interesting website has published the original documents, four editions since published on paper (and reprinted here), a new transcript and allows the reader/user to produce their own virtual edition.
 Very original, relatively easy to navigate and ideal for comparing transcriptions and editions.
 For true enthusiasts!

 Comment: disquiet 2.0